sachagavino/nmgc-2.0/docs/source/inputoutput.rst

 To read this file, one must loop over timestep blocks until the end of the file is reached.
 The Python package astroMUGS is designed to easily open, read, and plot the content.

 .. _sec-rates-output:
-OUTPUT: rates.00000i.out
+rates.00000i.out
 --------------------------------------------

-OUTPUT: col_dens.00000i.out
+col_dens.00000i.out
 --------------------------------------------

-OUTPUT: species.out
+species.out
 --------------------------------------------

-OUTPUT: elemental_abundances.out
+elemental_abundances.out
 --------------------------------------------

-OUTPUT: info.out
+info.out
 --------------------------------------------

-OUTPUT: ab/, ml/, and struct/
+ab/, ml/, and struct/
 --------------------------------------------

-OUTPUT: rates.out
+rates.out
 --------------------------------------------

-OUTPUT: rate_coefficients.out
+rate_coefficients.out
 --------------------------------------------